appveyor/website/NJekyll/site/docs/deployment/sql-database-ssdt.md

     services:
       - mssql2014

-In connection string for local publishing you could either use standard SQL Server login/password or integrated security (`Intergrated security=SSPI`).
+In connection string for local publishing you could either use standard SQL Server login/password or integrated security (`Integrated Security=SSPI`).
 Below is a complete example of `appveyor.yml` for building SSDT package, pushing it to build artifacts and then publishing to a local SQL Server:

     services:
       - mssql2014